fluree/docs.flur.ee/src/content/0.15.0/api/downloaded-endpoints/downloaded-examples.md

 Body: {"db/id": "test/one"}
 ```

-You can also use the `/new-db` endpoint to create a database from a snapshot.
-See [snapshotting a database](/docs/database-setup/snapshotting-a-database) for more information.
+You can also use the `/new-db` endpoint to create a ledger from a snapshot.
+See [snapshotting a ledger](/docs/database-setup/snapshotting-a-database) for more information.

 ```all
 Action: POST